 Herzog Conte Schwimmwagen

 The Herzog Conte Schwimmwagen was a spectacularly ugly attempt to create an amphibious SUV.
 A prototype was built and shown by the German manufacturer Herzog in 1979, but apparently it never made it to production.
-The Schwimmwagen (literally “swimming car”) was based on a Mk1 European Ford Granada.
+The Schwimmwagen (literally “swimming car”) was based on a Mk1 European Ford Granada mounted on a fiberglass hull.
 There were two engine choices for the Schwimmwagen: a 2.3 L V6 with 114 horsepower, or a larger 2.8 L V6 which provided 135 horsepower.
-Despite questionable above-the-waterline aerodynamics and a 5,100 lb heft, the Schwimmwagen was capable of 87 mph on land.
-Its speed on the water is unknown.
+Despite questionable above-the-waterline aerodynamics and a 5,100 lb heft, this strange Schwimmwagen vehicle is capable of 87 mph on land.
+Its speed on the water is unknown but we doubt it holds the world record for amphibious anything though.
 Herzog had intended to offer the Schwimmwagen in two different versions.
 A hardtop version, and a model with a soft top rear roof which could be folded down.

-Very few amphibious vehicles are quite as capable on both land and water as the Gibbs Humdinga (which is definitely at the top of my list for best car names).
+Very few amphibious vehicles are quite as capable on both land and water as the Gibbs Humdinga (which is definitely at the top of the list for best car names).
 The 5 seat (3 up front, 2 in the back) Humdinga is powered by a 350 hp V8 engine which allows for 100 mph on land and 40 mph on water.
-When the Humdinga enters the water the wheels fold away so as to not interfere with the flow of water underneath, and drive switches to a waterjet, powered by the same V8 engine as used on land.
+When the Humdinga enters the water the wheels fold away so as to not interfere with the flow of water underneath, and drive switches to a water pump jet, powered by the same V8 engine as used on land.

 Hydra Terra from C.A.M.I.